100+ Treasure Hunt Clues for You

 Trees can have many, a wife may have one,

-Big Ben has had more than anybody under the sun.
+Big Ben has had more than anyone under the sun.

 Answer: Rings